shun127/freemarket_sample_71e-1/README.md

 |email|string|null: false, unique: true|

 ### Association
-- has_one :profiles
+- has_one :profil
-- has_one :destinations
+- has_one :destination
-- has_one :credit_cards
+- has_one :credit_card
-- has_many :comment
+- has_many :comments
 - has_many :favorites
 - has_many :seller_items
 - has_many :buyer_items